Cognitive Errors in Clinical Decision Making

 • There are numerous named types of cognitive error, but they tend to fall into 2 groups: faulty assessment of pre-test probability and failure to seriously consider all relevant possibilities.

-Both types of error can easily lead to improper testing (too much or too little) and missed diagnoses.
+Both types of error can easily lead to improper testing (too much or too little) and missed or delayed diagnoses.

 Availability error

 Availability error is when clinicians choose the first thing that comes to their mind.
-This often misestimates the actual pretest probability of a disease because a recent or memorable experience makes a given diagnosis more "available" to come to mind.
+This can underestimate the actual pre-test probability of a disease because a recent or memorable experience makes a given diagnosis more "available" to come to mind.

 Experience often leads to overestimation of probability when there is memory of a case that was dramatic, involved a patient who fared poorly, or a lawsuit.
 For example, a clinician who recently missed the diagnosis of pulmonary embolism in a healthy young woman who had vague chest discomfort but no other findings or apparent risk factors might then overestimate the risk of pulmonary embolism in similar patients and become more likely to order chest CT angiography for similar patients despite the low probability of disease.

-Experience can also lead to underestimation.
-For example, a junior resident who has seen only a few patients with chest pain, all of whom turned out to have benign causes, may do a cursory evaluation for cardiovascular or thromboembolic disease even among patient populations in whom the disease prevalence is moderately high.
+Limited experience can also lead to underestimation.
+For example, a junior resident who has seen only a few patients with chest pain, all of whom turned out to have benign causes, may do a cursory evaluation for cardiovascular or thromboembolic disease even among patient populations in whom the disease prevalence is not low.

 Representation error